m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/actions/move.md

 ## Actions are asynchronous

 Note that the message, "Circle move action has begun," will be printed to the console *immediately* after the button is clicked and does not wait until the move animation is done.
 This is because Actions are asynchronous.
-The `run()` method schedules the `Action.move()` Action to begin running in the background, and then the `run()` method finishes becuase it does not wait for the Action to complete.
+The `run()` method schedules the `Action.move()` Action to begin running in the background, and then the `run()` method finishes because it does not wait for the Action to complete.
 Execution proceeds to the next line: `console.log()` prints the message.

 Once the circle has finished moving, repeated clicks will run the move action again, but because the circle is already at its destination of `{ x: 50, y: 50 }`, there will be no visible change.